 Cognitive behavioural therapy (CBT)

 CBT is based on the belief that how we think about a situation influences how we act, and our actions subsequently influence how we think and feel.
 It uses simple behavioural techniques to help you learn new ways of thinking.
 In a sense, CBT helps you to break negative habits of thought and to set up healthier thought patterns.

-Mindfulness is a meditative technique that involves learning to focus attention on emotions, sensations and thoughts in an accepting and non-judgemental way.
+Mindfulness is a meditative technique that involves learning to focus attention on your emotions, sensations and thoughts in an accepting and non-judgemental way.
 It can help you separate your actual symptoms and experience from the negative emotional thoughts you have about your MS, and reconnect with pleasurable thoughts and feelings that might have become overwhelmed.

 Acceptance and commitment therapy (ACT)

-Counselling involves talking to a trained therapist about problems and concerns and can involve exploring how those concerns might have come to pass, and ways to manage situations
+Counselling involves talking to a trained therapist about your problems and concerns and can involve exploring how those concerns might have come to pass, and ways to manage difficult situations.

 This page will be reviewed within three years